 What happens if I didn’t pay or file my taxes by the deadline?

+Even though we prepared a lot of tax returns prior to April 15, there are still some that haven’t filed.
 So, what happens if you didn’t file or pay your taxes by the due date?
-There are 2 penalties which the IRS can hit you with: failure to file and/or failure to pay.
+Well, there are 2 penalties which you need to worry about: failure to file and/or failure to pay.

 The worst thing you can do is ignore the IRS.
 They will work with you to resolve your tax issues.
-As time goes on and if you start ignoring the IRS, they will move to lien and collections on top of the interest they are charging.
+They have several programs including installment agreements and offer in compromises.

 If you need help filing your tax return or other questions, give us a call at 260-407-5000.